0xDEADFED5/xtermia/README.md

 - Not screenreader compatible, but the OG webclient is

 ### Installation
-- Backup your existing game folder.
+Backup your existing game folder.
-- Copy this entire folder structure to a **fresh** Evennia game folder.
+Copy this entire folder structure to your Evennia "mygame" game folder.
-- NOTE: This will overwrite your current game's default_cmdsets.py

-Add this line to your mygame/server/conf/settings.py:
+NOTE: This will overwrite your current game's default_cmdsets.py Add this line to your mygame/server/conf/settings.py:

 `WEBSOCKET_PROTOCOL_CLASS = "server.portal.webclient.WebSocketClient"`